Deep-Spark/DeepSparkHub/cv/semantic_segmentation/fastfcn/paddlepaddle/README.md

 # FastFCN

-## Model description
+## Model Description

 FastFCN is a fast, lightweight semantic segmentation model that achieves real-time speeds with competitive accuracy.
 It uses an efficient encoder-decoder architecture and depthwise separable convolutions to reduce computations.
 The simplified design allows FastFCN to run much faster than prior FCNs while maintaining good segmentation quality.
 FastFCN demonstrates real-time segmentation is possible with a carefully designed lightweight CNN architecture.

 ## Step 1: Installation